Speedrunning: Cheat detection

 In order to prevent most of these methods, some games require a video of the hands on the controller or keyboard ("handcam"), in addition to the screen recording, so that game-specific moderators in charge of authenticating a submission can ensure that the inputs are really done in the specified combination and by a human.
-Other methods include forensic audio analysis, which is a common method for detecting telltale signs of video splicing; this is why games without high-quality audio streams are often rejected on speedrun boards.
-Additional detection methods are the use of mathematics (as in the aforementioned Dream case) or human moderation of suspicious inputs.
-Because Doom and TrackMania (for instance) use record inputs, suspicious inputs can often be enough to determine that a run was created using slowdown tools, with cheat-detection software in TrackMania being created to analyze over 400,000 replays and isolate a handful of cheaters, in which hundreds of world records were determined to have been cheated using slowdown tools, including Burim "riolu" Fejza, who was signed to the eSports team Nordavind (now known as 00 Nation).
+Other methods include forensic audio analysis, which is a common method for detecting telltale signs of video splicing; this is why runs without high-quality audio streams are often rejected on speedrun boards.

+Additional detection methods are the use of mathematics (as in the aforementioned Dream case) or human moderation of suspicious inputs (in games which record them such as Doom and TrackMania).
+Cheat detection software created for TrackMania was used to analyze over 400,000 replays and isolate a handful of cheaters, leading to hundreds of world records being determined to have been cheated using slowdown tools.
+This included those of Burim "riolu" Fejza, who was signed to the eSports team Nordavind (now known as 00 Nation) before being dropped following the scandal.